Cal Henderson Sells 1,500 Shares of Slack (NYSE:WORK) Stock

-Slack (NYSE:WORK) CTO Cal Henderson sold 1,500 shares of the firm’s stock in a transaction that occurred on Monday, July 13th.
-The stock was sold at an average price of $34.91, for a total value of $52,365.00.
-Following the transaction, the chief technology officer now owns 43,560 shares of the company’s stock, valued at approximately $1,520,679.60.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Slack (NYSE:WORK) CTO Cal Henderson sold 1,500 shares of the stock in a transaction dated Friday, July 10th.
+The stock was sold at an average price of $33.75, for a total value of $50,625.00.
+Following the sale, the chief technology officer now owns 43,560 shares of the company’s stock, valued at $1,470,150.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.

 Cal Henderson also recently made the following trade(s):